MickyRoth/Treeview-Demo/README.md

 # Treeview-Demo
 Demonstration of the ttk.Treeview widget.
-No need for module, runs on standard python!
+No need for module installation, runs on standard python!